-A total of 656 t of fishes were harvest by Barramundi Fishery licensees in 2014.
-Barramundi and King Threadfin formed the bulk of the catch (62% and 32%, respectively), with Blue Salmon (2%), Black Jewfish (1%) and sharks (1.3%) taken as byproduct.
-Bycatch (by weight) during 2014 was less than 1% of the total harvest.
-Non-retained species included catfish, Blue Threadfin, Queenfish, trevallies and other sharks.
-The total value of the catch in this fishery is estimated at \$5.3 million.
+A total of 661 t of fishes were harvest by Barramundi Fishery licensees in 2015.
+Barramundi and King Threadfin formed the bulk of the catch (58 per cent and 38 per cent, respectively), with Blue Salmon (1 per cent), Black Jewfish (>1 per cent) and sharks (>1 per cent) taken as byproduct.
+Bycatch (by weight) during 2015 was less than 2 per cent of the total harvest.
+Non-retained species included catfish, Blue Threadfin, queenfish, trevallies and other sharks.
+The total value of the catch in this fishery is estimated at \$4 million.

-Recreational fishers target Barramundi using baited hooks and artificial lures, with the latter being more popular2.
-Around 20% of all fishes caught by recreational fishers in the NT are Barramundi, the highest proportion of any species.
+Recreational fishers target Barramundi using baited hooks and artificial lures, with the latter being more popular.
+Around 20 per cent of all fishes caught by recreational fishers in the NT are Barramundi, the highest proportion of any species.
 Seventy two per cent of all Barramundi caught by this sector are released.
 Blue Threadfin, King Threadfin, snappers, grunters (Family Terapontidae) and catfish are incidentally caught during targeted recreational fishing for Barramundi.

-Approximately 50% of all fishing effort (in hours) expended by FTO clients in the NT is directed towards the capture of Barramundi.
+Approximately 50 per cent of all fishing effort (in hours) expended by FTO clients in the NT is directed towards the capture of Barramundi.
 The release rate of Barramundi by FTO clients is similar to that of recreational fishers, as is the mix of incidental captures.

 The commercial sector is excluded from many estuarine systems and consists of relatively few licensees (14).
 These factors, in conjunction with restrictions on the length and operation of gillnets, limit the risk of interactions with TEPS.
-Commercial operators reported interactions with a small number (less than 100) TEPS during 2014.
+Commercial operators reported interactions with a small number (less than 100) TEPS during 2015.
 These primarily consisted of saltwater crocodiles and sawfish (Pristis spp.); almost all were released alive.
 Similarly, the actions of this fishery are considered to have little impact on other ecosystem components.

-There were relatively few compliance issues in Barramundi Fishery during 2014 and no evidence of systematic non-compliance.
-Detected offences related to the use of excess gillnets, fishing in closed waters and inadequate marking of gear.
+There were relatively few compliance issues in Barramundi Fishery during 2015 and no evidence of systematic non-compliance.
+Detected offences related to fishing in closed waters and inadequate marking of gear.
 Recreational fishing offences that year included exceeding the Barramundi possession limit, retaining undersize Barramundi, removing skin from fillets and fishing in seasonally-closed areas.